fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

       - **Description**
       - **Reference**
     * - **challenge**
-      - MUST be set to the challenge obtained from the Wallet Provider through the ``nonce`` endpoint.
+      - MUST be set to the challenge obtained from the Wallet Provider through the ``Nonce`` endpoint.
       - `OAuth 2.0 Nonce Endpoint`_
     * - **key_attestation**
       - It MUST be a ``base64url`` encoded Key Attestation obtained from the **Device Integrity Service**.